<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=322836955126994&amp;ev=PageView&amp;noscript=1">

 Financing for Commercial Solar: Pros and Cons to 4 Common Options

 The four most common commercial solar financing options are cash and loans, leases, and PPAs.
-These different financing options each have their advantages and disadvantages; some offer better tax incentives in exchange for a slightly larger upfront investment, while others minimize upfront costs in exchange for reduced tax benefits.
+These different financing options have advantages and disadvantages; some offer better tax incentives for a slightly larger upfront investment, while others minimize upfront costs in exchange for reduced tax benefits.
 Whichever way you go, adding solar is one of only a few investments that start putting money back into your business's bottom line from the moment it's turned on.

 1. Cash and Loans